 ICT assumes an important role as a key curriculum subject and as an essential tool to retrieve and present information across all curriculum areas.
-All children have access to a variety of technology, including ipads as an integral part of their studies.
+All children have access to a variety of technology, including ipads and laptops as an integral part of their studies.
+In order to develop and enrich the children's knowledge and understanding of IT the school utilises the specialist teaching skills of Mr. Harris to deliver bespoke programming scehmes.
 Interactive whiteboards support learning across the full curriculum and are used in every classroom.
 Children are always supervised when using ICT.
 The school has rigorous safeguarding procedures in place for use of the internet.
 Details of internet safety are incorporated into our e-safety policy and available to view in the school office or on our website.

 All children study music as part of the National Curriculum.
 They have opportunities for participation in and appreciation of a wide range of music and have the opportunity to sing and play a wide range of instruments.
 They create music from an early age and learn elements of reading music.

 In Dorset children in Years 3 & 4 take part in the Music For All scheme.
-This scheme allows all children to learn a muscial instrument for free over a 10 week period before some of the children are selcted top carry on with the lessons which are delivered by a specialist Music teacher.
+This scheme allows all children to learn a musical instrument for free over a 10 week period before some of the children are selected top carry on with the lessons which are delivered by a specialist Music teacher.

 Across KS2 Children have the opportunity to learn a range of other instruments.
 A peripatetic music teacher gives lessons in a variety of instruments including piano, clarinet, tumpet, drums and guitar as required.
 These are additional and optional activities for which parents have to meet the costs of tutoring and, possibly, purchase and hire of instruments.
 Details are sent out each year or may be obtained from the office.